Python Developing

 and check with the argument --version

-, for example, whether the latest version of Pyenv has been installed correctly:
+, for example, whether the latest version of Pyenv has been installed correctly (as of October 2024):

 $ pyenv --version